Apple Car Key Guide: All Supported Vehicles

 Manufacturer resistance stems from business model protection, not technical limitations.
 Toyota, Honda, Nissan, and others can implement Apple Car Key.
 They choose subscription revenue and data control instead.
 That choice grows harder to defend as competitors offer the feature standard and customers prioritize smartphone integration in purchase decisions.

-For buyers shopping compatible vehicles, Apple Car Key transforms the ownership experience enough to influence trim level selection.
-The premium package enabling the feature often costs $2,000 to $7,000.
-That’s expensive.
-It’s also a one-time cost versus years of subscriptions, and it typically bundles other equipment that adds value.
+For buyers shopping compatible vehicles, Apple Car Key transforms the ownership experience sufficiently to influence trim level selection.
+The premium packages enabling the feature often cost $2,000 to $7,000, representing significant expense offset by eliminating years of subscription fees while typically bundling additional equipment that provides genuine value beyond digital key access.

 Launch DateJune 2020 (iOS 13.6)